rendeyuli/NexusGate/README.en.md

 - **Comprehensive LLM Management**: Focus on your AI applications through a unified management system to improve quality, reduce costs, decrease latency, and ensure security.
 Compatible with all mainstream large language model services and inference frameworks.

-- **Evaluation and Iteration**: Leverage powerful tools and insights to analyze, modify, and iterate downstream LLM applications.
+- **Evaluation and Iteration**: Leverage powerful tools and insights to analyze, modify, and iterate platform-integrated LLM applications.

 - **Production Monitoring**: Record all production interactions for monitoring, analysis, debugging, and optimization.

-- **Enterprise-Grade Management**: Manage downstream applications with one click, providing metering and auditing of LLM content.
+- **Enterprise-Grade Management**: Manage applications or business systems with one click, providing metering and auditing of LLM content.

 ## 🐳 Quick Start